 The signature is its own gotcha.
 Many state commissions require the designated broker's own signature on the broker trust account reconciliation worksheet, not the bookkeeper's, not the property manager's, not a delegate's.
 A worksheet signed by the wrong party is a finding even when every number on the page is correct.
 The designated broker signs the worksheet because the worksheet is the document by which the designated broker takes personal responsibility for the state of the trust account that month.

 The package has to stay together over the retention window — worksheet, statement, GL report, sub-ledger balances, and dispositions all retrievable as one set when the examiner asks for the September 2022 reconciliation, not reassembled from four filing systems while the examiner waits.
-The same package shape shows up internationally — the Ireland PSRA Section 35 client account reconciliation pack is structurally identical: a periodic three-source reconciliation the licensee produces on demand.
+The same package shape shows up internationally — the Ireland PSRA Section 35 client account reconciliation pack is structurally identical: a periodic three-source reconciliation the licensee produces on demand, and the Australian three-way trust account reconciliation under the NSW, Victorian and Queensland regimes follows the same bank-cashbook-ledger shape with state-specific timing and audit rules.

 The practical move that turns the package from a scramble into a one-click response is keeping each month as a single PDF.
 Worksheet, bank statement, GL report, sub-ledger trial balance, and dispositions all merged into one file, named with the brokerage, the trust account, and the closing month, in that order.
 When the examiner asks, the file goes back as an attachment that day.
 When the examiner asks for thirteen months at once, the response is thirteen attachments, not thirteen archaeology projects.